Speaker cables: do they make a difference?

 These examinations (measurements, simulations) can be performed with both ideal (or resistive) loads or real loads.
 I present the first case with an ideal load, the third case with a real speaker.

-Frequency response of a 10 meter (3.28 feet) long standard 1,5mm2 zip-cord speaker cable with 4, 8 and 16 Ohms load resistances
+Frequency response of a 10 meters (32.8 feet) long standard 1.5mm2 zip-cord speaker cable with 4, 8 and 16 Ohms load resistances

 Since the impedance ('AC resistance') of the speaker cabinets varies according to the frequency, the attenuation of the cable will also be frequency-dependent.
 (The change of the AC resistance can be represented by the impedance curve of the speaker).
 Where the impedance of the loudspeaker is significantly higher than the nominal value (e.g. at resonant frequency, crossover frequencies), the attenuation will be much smaller than in those ranges where the impedance of the speaker cabinet approaches to the DC resistance.
 The greater the resistance of the speaker cable, the more 'bumpy' impedance of the speaker in the frequency response is reflected.
 For long and thin cables this can be perceived as a change in the tone.
 If the speaker's impedance were flat, then the cable would cause volume decrease only.

 Because the resistance of a wire is proportional to its length and inversely proportional to the cross-section, the longer the wire, the greater the cross section has to be.
 For each length and nominal impedance there is a minimum wire cross-section.
-At the same time, a wire with cross section that is much larger than the minimum is unnecessary.
+On the other hand, a wire with cross section that is much larger than the minimum is unnecessary.
 (There is another minimum wire cross-section requirement due to power handling, but this only affects cables shorter than 2 meters or where the amplifier power is larger than 1000 Watt.)

-The loudspeaker cable is the simplest, most primitive circuit element: its function is to transmit the current from amplifier to loudspeakers with no audible distortion and loss.
+The loudspeaker cable is the simplest component in the signal chain: its function is to transmit the current from amplifier to loudspeakers with no audible distortion and loss.
 There are no complicated multi-stage signal conversions (amplification, filtering, energy transformation, modulation) as in the active elements (amplifier) or in the loudspeaker (electromechanical and acoustical transformation).
-Speaker cables are really boring devices.
+Speaker cables are really boring devices compared to speakers or amplifiers.

 All in all: speaker cables, wires act as a low-pass filter due to inductance and skin effect.
 Fortunately, these effects are well above the audible frequency band.
 What is important however, is that the resistance of the wire and the impedance of the speaker together form a frequency-dependent attenuator (voltage divider).
 With conventional copper cables that have a large enough cross-section it is possible to restrict this frequency-dependent attenuation to be sufficiently low in the audio range.
 The attenuation of the cable is not audible if the speaker cable resistance does not reach the 4% of speaker impedance minimum (0.3 dB criteria).